Samuzero15/shotgun-frenzy-plus/README.md

 ## How did you get in here Samu?
 Yet the development was'nt stopped at all, Greg339 (I think...) and T3h Player decided to launch a set of unoffical patches which it introduced some more fixes to the mod.
 Like the reducction of lag, balances on demons, cheaper prices, etc...

 One day, when we're playing the mod, Zanieon was pissed with some Cyber-Barons (a strong enemy on the mod) for the excess of damage output dealt against players, so he did some other balances more.
-And i've followed him, just to support the changes.
+And I've followed him, just to support the changes.

 And now the latest update for the patch was the unofficial v8f, it was intended to develop another patch, but for the unstability of the code, I've decided to make an entire fork to fix the problems from the roots.